Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 found to have brought an unauthorized electronic device, such as a cell

-Applicants who wish to bring items into an examination test center
+Applicants who wish to bring items into an exam test center

 that are not listed above (for either the written or MBE sessions) must